Carrussalgreencompany/carrussal-green-company/README.md

  Get an account with the name of the company

- Raise the sum of One Million Naira (N1,000,000.00) only as a take- off capital
+ Raise the summary of One Million NFT (NFT1,000,000.00) only as a take- off capital

  Thereafter we kick off the company’s operations as earlier stated..